9 Best Ways to Prevent Debit Card Fraud

 This may seem annoying, but the fact is: it’s increasingly more difficult to verify online identities.
 The internet enables accessibility.
 While that’s made handy resources like Wikipedia and Amazon possible, it’s also alarmingly easy for hackers to put together phony company websites and spam email campaigns.

 Remember when Notre Dame football star Manti Te’o was catfished a few years back?
-That was seven years ago.
-If a person can be tricked into dating a fake person in 2012, they can certainly be tricked into giving personal information to a fake company in 2019.
+That was eight years ago.
+If a person can be tricked into dating a fake person in 2012, they can certainly be tricked into giving personal information to a fake company in 2020.

 By piecing together information from your social media profiles and overall online presence, hackers can socially engineer a campaign designed to look just professional enough and feel just personal enough for you to let your guard down.
 Spam no longer stands out.
 The best hackers know how to blend in.
 To the untrained eye, fraud campaigns look like regular company promotions or giveaways.